 Whether you're a frequent flyer or just go on occasional business trips, you know how important it is to dress the part.
 As a representative for your company, you have a sartorial duty to look polished and professional — but you also have a personal commitment to dressing as comfortably as possible, no matter the reason you're traveling.
 You can make life much simpler by investing in a few pieces of clothing that get you from the office to the airport easily, from women's outerwear to classic professional attire.
-Here's everything you need to make an excellent impression without sacrificing your sense of style and desire for comfort.
+Here's everything you need to know about business clothing for women to make an excellent impression without sacrificing your sense of style and desire for comfort.

 It's important to focus on simplicity when you're traveling for professional reasons.
 You're probably rushing off to conferences or meetings first thing in the morning, which leaves you with little time to actually plan and coordinate complex outfits.
 Because "complex" is not a word that you typically want to associate with corporate attire anyway, it's best to pack effortless pieces that you can mix, match and wear for the duration of your trip.

 A couple of jersey dresses are always reliable, not to mention comfortable.
 The beauty of this fabric is that it's especially soft and forgiving thanks to its stretch.
 The characteristics of the material are such that you can just as easily fold it up into a small square and place it in your overnight bag as you can wear it from the office to the airport and arrive looking like you just got dressed five minutes ago.
 Jersey is innately polished and pulled together, and it's easy to style in multiple ways.
 Opt for at least a neutral black or gray jersey dress that you can wear with blazers, a cardigan sweater, boots, or heels to create different looks during the trip.
 Then select another dress with a patterned style to shake things up just a little.